quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 The load balancer maintains a table of all assigned server IDs, which is initialized empty.
 On each incoming packet, the load balancer extracts consecutive octets, beginning with the second octet.
-If these octets match an existing server ID, the packets are routed to the new server ID.
+If these octets match an existing server ID, the packets are routed to the matching server ID.
 As there are no assigned server IDs at first, the first incoming packet has a non-compliant DCID by definition.